-- 1. This agreement shall commence on October 1, 2021 and expire September 30, 2023. - 2.
+- 1. This agreement shall commence on October 1, 2023 and expire September 30, 2025. - 2.
 At any time within nine (9) months immediately prior to the expiration date of this agreement, the Publisher or Guild may initiate negotiations for a new agreement.
 The terms and conditions of this agreement shall remain in effect during such negotiations. - 3.
-If the Employer decides for any reason that it will cease operations it shall notify the Union at least 60 days prior to the effective date of such closure. - 4.
-This Agreement shall be binding upon the parties hereto, their successors, administrators, lessees and assigns.
-In the event the Employer sells, transfers, leases or assigns the business, a function of the business or any part of its operation, the Employer agrees that it shall give written notice of this Agreement and of all the clauses contained herein to any prospective purchaser, transferee, lessee or assignee.
-The Employer agrees that all obligations of this Agreement shall become a condition of any sale, transfer, lease or assignment.
-A copy of such written notice shall be furnished to the Union not less than ten (10) days prior to the effective date of sale, transfer, lease or assignment.
+If the Employer decides for any reason that it will cease operations it shall notify the Union at least 60 days prior to the effective date of such closure.